bxlab/cmdb-quantbio/assignments/bootcamp/extend_bed_parser/assignment/index.md

     # QBB2022 - Day 2 - Lunch Excercises Submission
     ```

-       Also add your answer from excercises 1 and 2 to your `README.md`.
+    e.
+Later, also add your answers from exercise 2 to your `README.md`.

-2. Submit the following to your `QBB2022-answers` repo on [github.com](http://www.github.com).
+2. Submit the following to your `qbb2022-answers` repo on [github.com](http://www.github.com).
 Submit the `README.md` everytime you make an addition and each script as you finish it rather than waiting until the end.

     - Extended bed parser script from exercise 1